 What is the temperature of a pregnant dog?

-When an animal is in a position, various changes occur in its body, for example, this applies to hormonal background.
+When an animal is in position, various changes occur in its body, for example, this concerns hormonal levels.
 The new state of the pet is also reflected in the temperature.
-In most cases, the indicators either remain unchanged or fall, but not more than a degree.
-Given this, it is important to know what the normal body temperature of dogs is, which is why veterinarians recommend that all pet owners make changes from time to time in order to know the values \u200b\u200bof a healthy pet.
+In most cases, the indicators either remain unchanged or fall, but no more than a degree.
+Given this, it is important to know what the normal body temperature is in dogs, so veterinarians recommend that all animal owners make changes from time to time in order to know the values for a healthy pet.

 Low temperature in a dog